KiraResari/ceal-chronicler-f/Protocol.md

   * ...except it is going to diverge when it comes to the standardized key fields and associated commands that I have, because adding characters to parties, as discussed above, requires some really sophisticated logic
   * But we'll worry about that when we get to it, and focus on the very basic functionality for now
   * Alright, so adding characters to parties in this most basic way works now, and so does removing them
+  * And now the characters are also being displayed in the parties